-He cooked, we read, I cooked, we argued even more, his love of Johnny Cash rivaled my love of Madonna, we made fun of each other, I was confused by him, we danced to really bad and fast pop music, we watched ER, he wrote his number on a piece of paper I had kept for years.
+He cooked, we read, I cooked, we argued even more, his love of Johnny Cash rivaled my love of Madonna, we made fun of each other, we were confused by one another and absolutely enamoured, we danced to really bad and fast pop music, we watched ER, he wrote his number on a piece of paper I kept for years.
 He was beautiful and brilliant to me and he introduced me to Vietnamese rolls for which I am eternally grateful.

 Essentially, it was exactly what two 22 year olds look like in a relationship.

 Among the memories I hold of Scott, there are these two following particularly vivid spots in time: First, Cathy and Dino had come to meet me at Oliver’s for a drink and to meet Scott, who was working that evening.
 I was walking past him when he pulled me over and whispered “you are so beautiful” to which I couldn’t respond because I didn’t know how.